richardgaywood/paydata.org/content/houserules/action_economy/physical_actions.md

 * **Running** (Free) - characters can quicken their pace to a run by spending a Free action.
 This lets them move 10+(Agi×2) metres.
 They will take a -2 penalty to almost all actions they do during the phase, though.
 (However, note it becomes a +2 bonus to melee combat; this is the 'charging in' modifier.)
 * **Sprinting** (Complex) - characters may travel even faster by spending a Complex action to make a sprinting test (Running + Strength [Physical]).
 For every hit on this test, most metatypes can travel a further 2 metres than their running distance.
 Dwarves can only travel 1 metre further per hit, however.
 They will continue to take a -2 penalty, as for running.

-[^walking]: This is deliberately a fair bit less than RAW.
+[^walking]: This is deliberately a fair bit less than RAW for many characters.
 My table plays theatre-of-the-mind and we hardly ever have accurate grids during combat.
 So I wanted there to be a clearer difference between 'walking' and 'running' rates.

 ### Take cover (Simple)

 Assuming there is some nearby suitable object, this grants the in cover bonus (+2 or +4 to defence rolls) until the character moves again.
-Note they might get flanked though.
+Note they might get flanked, though.

 ### Drop prone (Free) / Stand up (Simple)

-Drop to the ground or get back up again.
+Drop to the ground or get back up again[^standup].

+[^standup]: I have removed the requirement to pass a test to stand up if the character is wounded.

 ## Gear

 * Drop object (Free)
 * Pick up / put down object (Simple)
-* Change device mode
+* Use simple device
-	* w/ DNI (Free)
+  * with DNI (Free)
-	* w/o DNI (Simple)
+  * without DNI (Simple)
-* Use simple device (Free)
+  * Includes pressing buttons, turning something on or off, ejecting a weapon clip, changing a weapon's fire mode, etc.

 ## Weapons

 * Ready weapon:
-	* Pistol w/ quick draw holster (Free)
+	* Pistol w/ slide or quick draw holster (Free)
-	* Handgun or short melee weapon (Simple)
+	* Handgun (up to SMG) or short melee/thrown weapon (Simple)
 	* Long gun, sword, bow, etc (Complex)
-* Eject clip:
-	* w/ DNI (Free)
-	* w/o DNI (Simple)
 * Insert clip (Simple)
 * Reload non-clip weapon (special)

 ## Attacking related

 * Call a shot (Free)
-* Declare split attack (Free)
+* Declare split multiple attack (Free)
 * Take Aim (special) (see below)
 * Attack (Complex) (see below)
 * Carnival of Carnage (special) (see below)